greglook/merkle-db/DESIGN.md

 The primary design goals of MerkleDB are:

 - Flexible schema-free key-value storage.
-- Highl-parallelism reads and writes to optimize for bulk-processing, where a job computes over most or all of the records in the table, but possibly only needs access to a subset of the fields in each record.
+- High-parallelism reads and writes to optimize for bulk-processing, where a job computes over most or all of the records in the table, but possibly only needs access to a subset of the fields in each record.